-This is a great option for old houses that don’t have modern structured walls.
-A picture rail is an alternative if your home doesn’t already have crown moulding.
-Start by marking off where you want the clock to hang, and then mark the moulding in the centre above the clock.
-Place a hook in the marked spot of the crown moulding.
-Attach cord to the back of the clock, aligning it with the 12-hour mark, and make sure it’s secure.
-Then hang the cord from the hook and centre your clock.
+This is a great option for old houses that don't have modern structured walls.
+Picture rail is an alternative if your home doesn't already have crown moulding.
+Start by marking off where you want the clock to hang, and then mark the molding in the center above the clock.
+Place a hook in the marked spot of the crown molding.
+Attach the cord to the back of the clock, aligning it with the 12-hour mark, and make sure it's secure.
+Then hang the cord from the hook and center your clock.

 4. Placing on a Shelf

 One of the best spots for a clock is where everyone will see it.
 A shelf or mantel is an ideal spot that is generally off to the side but in a highly-trafficked area.
 Some clocks are even designed with a base to be placed on a flat surface.
 They come in modern and antique styles, so there's something no matter your taste.

 A clock can look pretty cute tucked into a study's bookshelves.
 Consider using the clock as a way to section or bookend your trinkets or books.
 It can help create a visual break between similar décor and offer useful information when you're short on space.
 If you wanting to place a round clock on the shelf, make sure to support it well.
 Either use something like bookends to bracket the clock in place or make sure it's nestled tightly within its spot.
 Small trinkets can be used to help wedge the clock into place.

 Is there a hook somewhere around your home that you wouldn't expect to put a clock?
 Maybe some wire and a key rack already nailed into the wall is all you need.
 Poke around your home and take a look at all the spots that a clock could inhabit.
 Maybe you have an old piece of art that just doesn't speak to you the same way anymore; that may be just the right spot for your clock to take over.